 - Complications or end-organ dysfunction

 Compare any available previous studies to the patient's current test results.
 Previous studies can help determine if alterations to any laboratory or imaging studies are new and likely the cause of shock, or if they are caused by chronic conditions (e.g., CKD, chronic heart failure).

 Further studies should be guided by clinical suspicion of the underlying cause.

 |Distributive shock||Septic shock|

-If hemorrhagic shock is suspected, perform blood and crossmatch immediately.
-In emergencies, O-negative blood can be given immediately; however, type-specific and crossmatched blood products are preferred as soon as they are available.
+If hemorrhagic shock is suspected, perform blood and as soon as possible. , e.g., Blood type O Rh-negative blood, can be given immediately; however, type-specific and blood products are preferred as soon as they become available.

 |Rapid assessment by cardiac echo (RACE) |

 |Cardiogenic shock|| |

 - fluid responsiveness, e.g., after a or . : can be considered alongside other clinical parameters to help predict